Eleanor Rigby

 "Eleanor Rigby" is a song by the English rock band the Beatles from their 1966 album Revolver.
 It was also issued on a double A-side single, paired with "Yellow Submarine".
-The song was written primarily by Paul McCartney and credited to Lennon–McCartney.
+Credited to the Lennon–McCartney songwriting partnership, the song is one of only a few in which John Lennon and Paul McCartney later disputed primary authorship.
+Eyewitness testimony from several independent sources, including George Martin and Pete Shotton, supports McCartney's claim to authorship.

-"Eleanor Rigby" continued the transformation of the Beatles from a mainly rock and roll- and pop-oriented act to a more experimental, studio-based band.
+"Eleanor Rigby" continued the transformation of the Beatles from a mainly rock and roll and pop-oriented act to a more experimental, studio-based band.
 With a double string quartet arrangement by George Martin and lyrics providing a narrative on loneliness, it broke sharply with popular music conventions, both musically and lyrically.
-The song topped singles charts in Australia, Belgium, Canada and New Zealand.
+The song topped singles charts in Australia, Belgium, Canada, and New Zealand.

 Background and inspiration

 Paul McCartney came up with the melody for "Eleanor Rigby" as he experimented on his piano.
 Donovan recalled hearing McCartney play an early version of the song on guitar, where the character was named Ola Na Tungee.
 At this point, the song reflected an Indian musical influence and its lyrics alluded to drug use, with references to "blowing his mind in the dark" and "a pipe full of clay".

 The name of the protagonist that McCartney initially chose was not Eleanor Rigby, but Miss Daisy Hawkins.
 In 1966, McCartney told Sunday Times journalist Hunter Davies how he got the idea for his song:

 McCartney said that the idea to call his character "Eleanor" was possibly because of Eleanor Bron, the actress who starred with the Beatles in their 1965 film Help!
 "Rigby" came from the name of a store in Bristol, Rigby & Evens Ltd. McCartney noticed the store while visiting his girlfriend of the time, actress Jane Asher, during her run in the Bristol Old Vic's production of The Happiest Days of Your Life in January 1966.
 He recalled in 1984: "I just liked the name.
 I was looking for a name that sounded natural.
 'Eleanor Rigby' sounded natural."

 In an October 2021 article in The New Yorker, McCartney wrote that his inspiration for "Eleanor Rigby" was an old lady who lived alone and whom he got to know very well.
 He would go shopping for her and sit in her kitchen listening to stories and her crystal radio set.
 McCartney said, "just hearing her stories enriched my soul and influenced the songs I would later write."